Who We Are

 Sade Musa is a folk herbalist, wellness educator, and activist who is also a disabled, ill, and neurodivergent mixed-Black cis queer femme.
 Motivated by her own experiences navigating a deeply racist and sexist medical system, and similarly problematic alternative healing spaces, she is dedicated to helping others advocate for their wellbeing.
 Sade founded Roots of Resistance — an educational project reclaiming ways of healing disrupted by colonization, challenging narratives invisibilizing Afro-diasporic contributions to medicine, and bringing attention to health disparities and other forms of injustice.
 Through ROR she offers donation-based and sliding scale herbal classes and remedies, leads plant walks, and donates medicine to various wellness programs.

 Tasha Fierce (they/them/the divine feminine) is an infinite being.
-They are also: a crazy fat queer disabled nonbinary femme, a Black feminist, a writer, an artist, a facilitator, an activist, a scholar, an anarchist, a witch, a gardener, a transition doula, a lover of shadow, and an intermittent ray of light currently residing in the occupied Tongva territory known as Los Angeles.
+They are also: a mad fat queer disabled nonbinary femme, a Black feminist, a writer, an artist, a doula and facilitator, a witch, a gardener, a lover of shadow, and an intermittent ray of light currently residing in the occupied Tongva territory known as Los Angeles.
 Their essays have been published in White Riot: Punk Rock and the Politics of Race and Hot & Heavy: Fierce Fat Girls on Life, Love, and Fashion, as well as Bitch, EBONY.com, Bitch Planet and other publications.
 Their fiction appears in the anthology Nothing Without Us by Renaissance Press.